FilipEller/UwUbot/README.md

-# UwUfybot
+# UwUrawrbot

 This is a Telegram bot for translating messages to UwU language.
-Start using by contacting https://t.me/UwUfybot.
+Start using by contacting https://t.me/UwUrawrbot.

 ## Dependencies